-Christopher Blair, with over 45 years professional experience, brings to our clients an innovative flair that extends well outside the bounds of the prototypical acoustician, creating practical solutions to a broad range of applications.
+Christopher Blair, with 50 years professional experience, brings to our clients an innovative flair that extends well outside the bounds of the prototypical acoustician, creating practical solutions to a broad range of applications.

 As Akustik’s Chief Scientist and Principal Consultant, he collaborates on all the firm’s major projects, focusing in particular on room acoustic design.
 Chris’ contributions can be heard in the widely praised Schermerhorn Symphony Center for the Nashville Symphony, the Tobin Center (San Antonio, TX), the Ordway Concert Hall (St.Paul, MN), the Smith Center (Las Vegas, NV), the Rosch Recital Hall at SUNY-Fredonia, Mixon Hall at the Cleveland Institute of Music, and in renovations to the Eastman Theatre and the new Hatch Recital Hall for the Eastman School of Music, among many others.
-He recently completed major renovations to Cincinnati’s iconic Music Hall and is currently working on the designs of David Geffen Concert Hall at Lincoln Center and a new concert hall in Seoul, Korea.
+He recently completed major renovations to Cincinnati’s iconic Music Hall and is currently working on the designs of David Geffen Concert Hall at Lincoln Center.

 Chris initiated Akustiks’ service to clients in Central and South America, and has been a key player in the rapid expansion of our presence in the region.
 Recently completed projects include the acclaimed Centro Cultural Julio Mario Santo Domingo in Bogota, Colombia, the innovative Teatro Bicentenario in Leὀn, Mexico, Sala Minas Gerais in Belo Horizonte, Brazil, and renovations to Sala Cecilia Meireles, in Rio de Janeiro.
 He is currently finishing work on a multi-venue performing arts complex for the University of Guadalajara (including the recently opened Sala Placido Domingo), a new Concert Hall for the National Music Center of Costa Rica, and a new Recital Hall for Sociedade Cultura Artistica in Brazil.